 Lactose Intolerance

-Individuals with lactose intolerance may experience digestive discomfort after consuming regular milk due to the lactose content.
+Due to the lactose content, individuals with lactose intolerance may experience digestive discomfort after consuming regular milk.
 In such cases, lactose-free milk or alternative milk products (e.g., almond milk, soy milk, oat milk) may be suitable options.

 Calcium and Nutrients

-Consider the overall nutrient profile of the milk, including calcium, vitamin D, and other essential vitamins and minerals that contribute to bone health and overall well-being.
+Consider the milk’s overall nutrient profile, including calcium, vitamin D, and other essential vitamins and minerals that contribute to bone health and overall well-being.

 Blood Sugar Monitoring